 Cassandra started her teaching career while she was still studying at the Junior Department of the Royal Academy of Music, where she was invited to teach violin, viola and chamber music.
 Whist teaching at the Junior Royal Academy of Music Cassandra worked alongside top musicians, and received a thorough grounding in teaching.

-Cassandra currently teaches at Highgate School, Greenwich Music School and East Dulwich Violin School, which she founded in 2018.
+Cassandra is currently violin and viola professor at Highgate School and East Dulwich Violin School, which she founded in 2018.

 www.eastdulwichviolinschool.co.uk ~ email@example.com